CSEdelft/FAQ/computer-organisation/assembly.md

 ### Register Memory Layout
-registers work like this, meaning every row in the above table is actually the same register but parts of it as shown below:
+Registers work like this, meaning every row in the above table is actually the same register but parts of it as shown below:

 <table class="registers">
 	<tbody>